 Whether they’re cold sores or genital herpes, the symptoms are manageable.
 Though there is no cure for herpes, outbreaks can be managed and symptoms greatly reduced.

-Dr. Vanessa Cullins, the vice president of external medical affairs at Planned Parenthood, told Teen Vogue that some people don’t experience outbreak recurrence.
+Dr. Vanessa Cullins, formerly the vice president of external medical affairs at Planned Parenthood and currently an obstetrician-gynecologist in New York, told Teen Vogue that some people don’t experience outbreak recurrence.
 “Some people rarely have recurrences.
 Others have them often.
 Herpes is most likely to recur in the first year after infection.
 Recurrences may be more frequent for people with weakened immune systems,” Cullins explained.